A cross lapper belt is used on a cross lapper machine within the textile processing industry.

 It is desirable to have a belt that is as light as possible.
 This assists with the speed a machine can run.
 It is also important that the conveyor belt has lateral stability too and cannot easily buckle across its width as it runs.

 The installation of a cross lapper belt can be fairly difficult.
-This is because the belts can be as wide as 2400mm and often situated high above ground level.
+This is because the belts can be as wide as 2400mm and are often situated high above ground level.